ludicast/saki/README.markdown

     with_existing :user, :state => "happy" do...

+In cases where you would like to indicate ownership, you may use `that_has_a` or `that_has_an` to indicate that your object belongs to an object from your outer `with_existing`.
+For example:

+    with_existing :user do
+        that_has_an :article do
+            that_has_a :comment do

+creates a user with an article in its "articles" collection, and adds to that article's "comments" collection a new comment.

 `with_signed_in` is similar to `with_existing` but after creating the object it passes it into a `sign_in` method:

     with_signed_in :admin do...